aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/files-and-storage/createfolder/_index.md

 ﻿---
 title: "Create a folder in Cloud Storage"
+second_title: " online"
+articleTitle: "Create a folder in Cloud Storage"
+linktitle: "Create a folder in Cloud Storage"
 type: docs
 url: /files-and-storage/create-folder/
-description: "Create a folder in Cloud Storage"
+description: "Create a folder in Cloud Storage programmatically via Cloud API."
 weight: 30
 ---

-Creates a folder in Cloud Storage.
+This REST API creates a folder in Cloud Storage.

 ## Create a folder in Cloud Storage REST API